View Document

 1. the submission of text-based research outputs by Graduate Research (GR) students (including but not limited to: research proposal, draft manuscripts and theses prior to examination) to iThenticate;

-2. the assessment and interpretation of iThenticate similarity percentages and originality reports by Principal Supervisors and Research Masters Supervisors; and
+2. the assessment and interpretation of iThenticate similarity percentages and originality reports by Principal Supervisors; and

 3. the management of potential Plagiarism in the research outputs of GR students.